jtv/libpqxx/README.md

 in standard C++ style (as in `<iostream>` etc.), but an editor will still recognize them as files containing C++ code.

-Continuing the list of classes, you will most likely also need the result class (`pqxx/result.hxx`).
+Continuing the list of classes, you may also need the result class (`pqxx/result.hxx`).
 In a nutshell, you create a `connection` based on a Postgres connection string (see below), create a `work` in the context of that connection, and run one or more queries on the work which return `result` objects.
 The results are containers of rows of data, each of which you can treat as an array of strings: one for each field in the row.
-It's that simple.
+But there are other ways to query the database.

 Here's an example with all the basics to get you going: